pesto pasta with chicken

 Using fresh basil from her garden, my friend served pasta with pesto.
 I was immediately hooked on the fresh taste & velvety texture of the sauce on the noodles.
 So when I began growing basil and harvesting my first garlic crop the next season, I found a pesto recipe and started making it at home.

-Pesto Pasta with Chicken is an excellent summer recipe.
+Pesto Pasta with Chicken is one of our easy recipes and is an excellent summer recipe.
 Not only does it pair well with summer in general but that is when I especially enjoy making it because of the fresh garlic and big basil harvest I get from my garden then.

 Jump to: